 Types of Lighting Controls

 Motion sensor controls are used for utility and security lighting.
-It turn on lights when it detects a motion and turn it off a little later.
-Motion sensor controls are needed when lights need to be switched on when it is dark and some people are present.
+It turns on lights when it detects motion and turns it off a little later.
+Motion sensor controls are needed when lights need to be switched on when it is dark, and some people are present.

-Integrated lighting controls permit you to make different preset lighting scenes inside a room.
-Scenes can be reviewed with the touch of a switch from a box or with hand held remote controls.
+They permit you to make different preset lighting scenes inside a room.
+Scenes can be reviewed with the touch of a switch from a box or with handheld remote controls.
 A few makers have even begun offering these sorts of lighting controls that you can control from a cell phone or another mobile device, which makes them that much more versatile and interesting to use, and it could end up saving you a lot of time and money in the long run.

 These aren’t the only types of lighting controls that are out there, but they’re definitely the most common ones that you will find on the market today.
 All of them have their advantages and disadvantages, and you will find that you can save a lot of money if you install these lighting controls into the different areas of your home.
 A qualified professional can help you decide which setups are best for your home arrangement and how you can save time and money by installing these incredibly handy devices.